-Part A Examination 2009
+Part B Examination 2009

-Declaration Form for Practical Work
+Declaration form for Practical Work

-This form is to be handed in with practicals.
+This form is to be handed in with practical work.
 The form must be signed.

-I declare that the reports on practicals which I have handed in are all my own work except for marks and comments by demonstrators, and other material clearly indicated.
+I declare that the reports on practical work that I have handed in are all my own work except for marks and comments by demonstrators, and other material clearly indicated.